Analysis details in your test results

 The 21st locus tested is the amelogenin sex gene.
 This is primarily tested as a means of ensuring the quality of your results since clients do sometimes make mistakes when placing the swabs into the envelopes; they might for example, place the mother’s swabs in the father’s envelopes.

 The majority of our tests are done using a simple mouth swab.
-However, we do offer the possibility to use discrete samples such as semen, hair, a licked envelope and many others such samples referred to as discrete or non standard samples.
-With such samples we will always advise you on the success rate of each; this is because extracting the DNA from discrete samples may not always be successful, depending on the sample.
+However, we do offer the possibility to use forensic samples such as semen, hair, a licked envelope and many others such samples referred to as forensic or non standard samples.
+With such samples we will always advise you on the success rate of each; this is because extracting the DNA from forensic samples may not always be successful, depending on the sample.

-The sampling process for non discrete samples may require very strict guidelines.
-Make sure to be fully aware of how to collect your discrete sample.
+The sampling process for non forensic samples may require very strict guidelines.
+Make sure to be fully aware of how to collect your forensic sample.

 Once the DNA has been extracted, DNA testing proceeds as with any other sample and with equal accuracy.